rulewis/journey-optimizer.en/help/using/quick-start.md

 * **Set user permissions**: log in to [!DNL Adobe Journey Optimizer] and give access to your team members.
 [Read more](../using/administration/permissions.md)

 * **Configure your channels**: define your email and push notification settings.
-[Read more](../using/configuration/message-presets.md)
+[Read more](../using/configuration/get-started-configuration.md)

 * **Define your presets**: create your presets and configure your branding parameters.
 [Read more](../using/configuration/message-presets.md)

 * **Identify data and create schema and dataset**: get your data into Adobe Experience Platform, create an identity namespace and a dataset enabled for profiles, create segments and test profiles.

-[Read more](https://experienceleague.adobe.com/docs/experience-platform/ingestion/home.html)
+    * Learn how to preview and create a dataset in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/catalog/datasets/user-guide.html)

+    * Learn how to create an identity namespace in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/identity/namespaces.html?lang=en#manage-namespaces)

+    * Learn how to create test profiles in [this page](../using/building-journeys/creating-test-profiles.md)

+    * Learn more about data ingestion in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/ingestion/home.html)

 ### Usage flow